Michael Massey Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 14th in the league.
+- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 15th in MLB.

-- The Red Sox's 4.37 team ERA ranks 17th across all league pitching staffs.
+- The Red Sox's 4.35 team ERA ranks 17th among all league pitching staffs.

-- Red Sox pitchers combine to rank 22nd in baseball in home runs given up (142 total, 1.3 per game).
+- Red Sox pitchers combine to rank 22nd in baseball in home runs surrendered (142 total, 1.3 per game).

-- Bello gets the start for the Red Sox, his 19th of the season.
-He is 8-6 with a 3.79 ERA and 89 strikeouts through 102 2/3 innings pitched.
+- Crawford makes the start for the Red Sox, his 14th of the season.
+He is 5-5 with a 3.51 ERA and 81 strikeouts in 82 2/3 innings pitched.

-- The right-hander's most recent appearance was on Wednesday against the Seattle Mariners, when he threw six innings, surrendering four earned runs while allowing eight hits.
+- In his last appearance on Wednesday, the righty went five scoreless innings against the Seattle Mariners while surrendering four hits.

-- In 18 games this season, the 24-year-old has amassed an ERA of 3.79, with 7.9 strikeouts per nine innings.
-Opponents are hitting .249 against him.
+- The 27-year-old has amassed an ERA of 3.51, with 8.9 strikeouts per nine innings, in 21 games this season.
+Opponents are batting .225 against him.

 © 2023 Data Skrive.
 All rights reserved.